 One of the most commonly used automated processing systems within the cord blood industry, the Sepax system is used by many market leaders, including Cryo-Save, the largest private cord blood storage operator in Europe with samples stored from over 70 countries, across six continents.
 Cryo-Save also has processing and storage facilities in Belgium, Germany, Dubai, India, and South Africa, making this a large and important contract for BioSafe.

-Produced by BioE, the PrepaCyte®-CB system is a sterile, three-bag, closed system which is used to separate and obtain Total Nucleated Cells (TNC) including CD34+ stem cells and other stem cells from cord blood.
+The PrepaCyte®-CB system is a sterile, three-bag, closed system which is used to separate and obtain Total Nucleated Cells (TNC) including CD34+ stem cells and other stem cells from cord blood.
 It is manufactured in accordance with current Good Manufacturing Practices (cGMA) regulations of the United States FDA.
 It is a simple system that allows for greater uniformity in processing.

 This system of cord blood processing has the ability to provide greater yields of clinically relevant cells, most importantly stem cells, by removing approximately 99% of all unnecessary red blood cells from the final processed cord blood unit.
 It also minimizes risks of contamination during processing.